bobby-brennan/kubernetes-infra/README.md

 ```
 ./scripts/retain.sh
 ```
 which will set all PVs to `RETAIN` mode.
+It will also add `k8s-snapshots` annotations if you're using cloud backups.

 This is done automatically for HackMD and Ghost.